COVID-19 Visitation Restrictions

 Olympic Medical Center is screening patients and visitors for fever and respiratory symptoms at our hospital and Olympic Medical Cancer Center.
 General visitors not seeking care are limited.
 No visitor will be allowed if they have symptoms of COVID-19 infection, and no visitors will be allowed for inpatients who have suspected COVID-19 or a positive COVID-19 test.
 Visitors to the emergency department will be allowed by exception, after rule-out of COVID-19.

-Visitors must comply with the following instructions:
+Visitors who meet the exception criteria must comply with the following instructions:

 - Must be screened, be free of any COVID-19 symptom(s) within the last 24 hours, must be afebrile, and must declare to have been free of exposure to someone COVID-19 positive in the last 14 days.